Bastardkb/bastardkb.github.io/bg_dilemma/intro.md

 layout: default
 title: Introduction
 nav_order: 1
-parent: Build guides - Dilemma
+parent: Build guide - Dilemma
 ---

 In this section you will find how to build your Dilemma keyboard.